KnightMafiaLau/grant-framework/applications/ezswap-application.md

 Q1 2023:
 API & EVM
-Product 3.0 (Gamefi & Mint Pool)
+Product 3.0 (Gamefi & Mint Pool): In this stage, GameFi projects will have the ability to utilize the protocol to establish an on-chain NFT marketplace.
+This will enable users to supply liquidity and generate income from protocol fees associated with the buying or selling of NFTs.
-Marketing (Focus on Customer side & Gamefi)
+Marketing (Focus on Customer side & Gamefi): conduct "Ask Me Anything" (AMA) sessions with holders of blue-chip assets and GameFi projects.
+This effort is intended to broaden our reach within the NFT community.
+A testament to our expanding influence will be the attainment of 20,000 followers on Twitter and a thriving Discord channel with over 10,000 members.

 Q2 2023:
 EVM
-Product 4.0 (Recycle & Ecosystem)
+Product 4.0：aiming to introduce the integration of a Web2 Auth Wallet and establish on-ramp and off-ramp features.
+This development will streamline the onboarding process for Web2 users in GameFi projects.
+Additionally, we plan to enhance our protocol, enabling users to earn token emissions from projects when they provide liquidity on our protocol.
-Listing (Depending on environment) & Marketing
+Listing (Depending on environment) & Marketing: onboarding 2 Gamefi projects as pilot test for our protocol, gaining TVL > 100ETH

 Q3 2023:
 Investment team & Ecosystem